SimonProgAI/SimonProgAI/README.md

 # Hi there 👋
 My name is Simon Lupien.
 I'm a student programmer, French & music teacher and professional keyboardist.<br/>
-Currently based in Texas.
-Originally from Québec, Canada.
+I'm currently based in Texas, but I'm originally from Québec, Canada.

 ## 📫 How to reach me: ...
 📞954-644-0412<br/>